Bachhawali Tope

-Etymology
+Legend

-It is heard that this cannon was fired only once and when it was done it produced a huge explosive sound, within a radius of about 10 miles.
-This sound made most of the pregnant women of the city to give birth to their child.
-This cannon is believed to get its name from there, so the cannon has been named, Bacchawali Tope.
-Bacchawali means the one who produces child birth while Tope means cannon.
-Thus, the total sums up to Bacchawali Tope, which means the cannon which produces child birth.
+Bacchawali Tope means "the cannon which produces child birth", from Bacchawali (meaning the one who produces child birth) and Tope (meaning cannon).
+According to legend, the cannon was fired only once, and the huge explosive sound, reaching a radius of about 10 miles, made most of the pregnant women of the city give birth.

 Features

 The muzzle of the cannon is 1 foot and 7 inches.
 There are eleven rings fixed to the wrought iron barrel.
 Petals are drawn on this iron cannon which decorate the muzzle and one of the rings resemble a string of beads.
-Near the muzzle, on the upper half of the barrel surface, are 14 lines (7 on each side).
-These lines are of brass.
-There are 8 smaller rings attached at various points on the cannon.
-The cannon weighs around 7657 kg. and it is said that for a single shelling it requires about 18 kg of gunpowder.
+Near the muzzle, on the upper half of the barrel surface, are 14 lines made of brass (7 on each side).
+There are eight smaller rings attached at various points on the cannon.
+The cannon weighs around 7657 kg, and a single shelling requires about 18 kg of gunpowder.